-Garbage is piled so high, Snohomish County dumps need to close before it combusts
+Garbage is piled so high, Snohomish County dumps need to close before trash combusts

 But for several weeks, staffing issues among Snohomish County’s contractors has led to a shortage of available shipping containers.
 The issue has also impacted Island and Skagit counties, where officials have had to temporarily close transfer stations as well, Snyder said.

-Snohomish residential customers with curbside pickup are largely unaffected, Snyder said.
+Snohomish County residential customers with curbside pickup are largely unaffected, Snyder said.
 However, the piles of garbage at the two transfer stations are so colossal that only two garbage trucks can be in the facility at a time, slowing pickup schedules, she said.

 If the transfer stations reach capacity, it would trigger a complete shutdown, as happened in 2008, Snyder said.
 To avoid that, the transfer stations, including the North County site, will be closed May 7-8 and May 14-15 to allow staff from all facilities to disperse the pile at the Airport Road and Southwest locations starting at 3 a.m., she said.